 Meet Chris de Vries, an up and coming lady pro.
-Follow her as she takes goes through her first season on the Ladies European Tour
+Follow her as she takes you through her season on the Ladies European Tour

 Female athlete and superstar Mildred Ella Didrikson in the golf world